-Limiting Density of Gases
+Density of gases

 Such density definition or calculation from the above gas equation measured only an approximate and not an accurate one for learning chemistry or chemical science.
 But the above equation accurately obeyed at very low pressure at P→0.
-So the molar mass value of this pressure gives accurate and the equation represented as, M = (ρ/P)P→0 ×RT, where (ρ/P)P→0 = limiting the density of a gas.
+So the molar mass value of this pressure gives accurate and the equation is represented as, M = (ρ/P)P→0 ×RT, where (ρ/P)P→0 = limiting the density of a gas.

-But for many chemical substances, like ammonium chloride, phosphorus pentachloride, hydrogen peroxide, etc has calculated vapour densities less than the theoretical measurement.
+But for many chemical substances, like ammonium chloride, phosphorus pentachloride, hydrogen peroxide, iodine, etc have calculated vapour densities less than the theoretical measurement.
 Only at a high temp D0≈D0/2.
 This phenomenon is called abnormal vapour densities.
 The cause of this phenomenon due to the thermal bond dissociation of the above chemical substances.

 |NH4Cl → NH3 + HCl|

 |PCl5 → PCl3 + Cl2|

 Formula for Calculating Abnormal Density

-At constant pressure due to the dissociation of the chemical bonds, the volume of the gases increases with the increase of the mole number.
+At constant pressure due to the dissociation of the chemical bond, the volume of the gases increases with the increase of the mole number.
 Since mass remains the same and D0 decreases.
-The extent or fraction of the total number of molecules that suffer dissociation calculate the degree of dissociation.
+The extent or fraction of the total number of molecules that suffer dissociation calculates the degree of dissociation.
 Let us take one molecule of substance A splits up into n molecules of B by the specific heat, A → nB.

 W = D0V and W = D×V[1 + (n-1)α]